capicua4454/arb-assist/README.md

 chmod +x *
 ```

-- You should encrypt your private key using smb-onchain locally, then transfer only the encrypted private key to your server.
+- You should encrypt your private key using smb-onchain or NotArb locally, then transfer only the encrypted private key to your server.
 - Also, you need to transfer your license file for arb-assist that is tied to your server IP address.
 - You should rename config.toml.example to config.toml - this is the config file used by arb-assist
 - Then, you should open config.toml using nano or another text editor to configure your settings for arb-assist.